AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##ZLEMA - Zero Lag Exponential Moving Average
 ### Description
-The Zero Lag Exponential Moving Average is another variant of the EMA.
-Here, zero lag means no delay i.e. the indicator adapts more closely to the price changes.
-The indicator achieves this by taking out older price data and reducing the cumulative effect to minimize the lag.
+The Zero Lag Exponential Moving Average is another variation of the EMA.
+Zero lag in this context signifies no delay, which means that the indicator adapts to the price changes more closely.
+The indicator does so by removing older price data and decreasing the cumulative effect in order to minimize the lag.

 ### Further information
 FMLabs: <http://www.fmlabs.com/reference/default.htm?url=ZeroLagExpMA.htm>